freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-css-cafe-menu/part-044.md

 ## Description
 <section id='description'>

-Now that you know it works, you can chamge the remaining `article` and `p` elements to match the first set.
+Now that you know it works, you can change the remaining `article` and `p` elements to match the first set.
 Start by adding the class `item` to the other `article` elements.

 </section>